 Lung tumours, pneumonia, and laryngeal paralysis can cause puppies to breathe rapidly.
 Treatment for these conditions will depend on how their severity.

 Dogs with this condition can experience heavy panting, hair loss, and excessive hunger and thirst.
 A pot-bellied appearance can also be a sign of Cushing’s.

 Pain can also cause rapid breathing in puppies.
 Other signs include restlessness, enlarged pupils, and reduced appetite or lack of desire for their favourite treats.

 If your puppy is breathing fast, it can be a side effect of the medications he’s currently taking.
-Prednisone is one good example.
+Prednisone is a good example.

 Heatstroke is a medical emergency and prompt intervention may save your puppy’s life.
 Along with fast breathing, drooling, glassy eyes, seizures, vomiting, weakness, and diarrhoea are symptoms of heatstroke.

 Observe Your Puppy